Who might be interested in taking this course?

 - Anyone with a college science background who is interested in learning more about human nutrition.

 - Students without a science background are encouraged to take FSHN 150 before taking FSHN 530.

 You'll be reading textbooks as well as research and articles from peer-reviewed sources and websites.
 You'll complete assessments, including tests, quizzes, and complete discussions and homework, just like you would for face-to-face courses.
 Class sizes are small, diverse groups of learners from different backgrounds.
 You will have regular interaction with your instructors, who are seasoned experts in the field with years of experience.
 They will lead discussions and provide guidance for learning and the completion of assignments.
 You have weekly reading assignments with regular opportunities to check your understanding through associated quizzes.

 How Does Online Learning Work?

 BMS 300 (Principles of Human Physiology) or CHEM 245 (Fundamentals of Organic Chemistry) or LIFE 102 (Attributes of Living Systems); FSHN 150 (Survey of Human Nutrition); Graduate standing.

 Textbooks and materials can be purchased at the CSU Bookstore unless otherwise indicated.

-James is an instructor in the Department of Food Science and Human Nutrition at Colorado State University.
+James is an assistant professor in the Department of Food Science and Human Nutrition at Colorado State University.
 His academic background is exercise science, nutrition, physiology, biomedical sciences, and public health.
 His main interest is the role of nutrition in prevention of chronic diseases.
-His current focus is discipline-based education research in nutritional sciences, and he recently completed a mixed-methods project to systematically evaluate and redesign undergraduate nutritional science courses at Colorado State University.
+His primary focus is developing and teaching courses in nutrition sciences.